 Making Slime for Kids

 There are a few different recipes available for making your own slime for the kids to enjoy.
-This is a guide about making slime for kids.
+This is a page about making slime for kids.

 Winter is coming up too fast.
 This is a great thing for kids to do when stuck inside!
 I have also done it for Halloween parties.